 - ESCO employees who conduct energy audits, prepare Measurement and Verification (M&V) plans and monitor project savings.

-EVO offers the Certified Measurement & Verification Professional (CMVP®) program in Canada in collaboration with CIET as the delivery agent and the Association of Energy Engineers (AEE) as the certification body.
+Efficiency Valuation Organization (EVO) offers the Certified Measurement & Verification Professional (CMVP®) program in Canada in collaboration with CIET as the delivery agent and the Association of Energy Engineers (AEE) as the certification body.

 Each applicant for the CMVP certification must attend AEE’s three-day Fundamentals of Measurement & Verification training program prior to sitting for the CMVP exam.
 Exams are administered at each seminar site following each scheduled seminar.
 Each candidate for CMVP certification must pass the four-hour written exam as well as meet one of the following criteria: